BlitzKraig/fvtt-RITA/README.md

 Say "Rita, Stop" if you need the assistant to stop talking

+Say "Rita, execute macroName" to execute a macro

+Alternatively, if you ask Rita to do something she doesn't understand, she'll check to see if there's a matching macro (can be disabled in options)

 Check module settings for PTT, TTS options and other goodies.

 To add RITA support to your own module, add RITA as a dependency, then use: